city_hall

 In Winter 2023-24, we opened a call to all professional artists and artist teams—local, national, and international, with two distinct opportunities to create artwork in Boston Public Schools:

 • Opportunity 1: The Mayor’s Office of Arts and Culture issued a Call for Walls in Boston Public Schools and selected nine project sites across eight eligible schools.
-Artwork will be installed beginning in summer/fall of 2024, with some projects extending into spring/summer of 2025.
+Artwork was installed in summer/fall of 2024, with some projects extending into spring/summer of 2025.

 • Opportunity 2: The Mayor’s Office of Arts and Culture is collaborating with the Public Facilities Department, BPS, and the Carter School to install up to four artworks that will serve diverse communication abilities and sensory needs for students at the Carter School.
 Project timelines will range from 12-18 months.